 Look at these excerpts from the submission requirements of 3 popular publications:

 Trustworthy resources: Embed links to original sources of information (studies, stats, etc.).
 Ask your editor if you are unsure how to hyperlink text in our CMS

 Write from an objective viewpoint and convey valuable how-to information to the reader.
 Focus on practical advice, actionable tips, and useful know-how about a specific marketing topic…

 IF YOUR POST IS NOT WELL-RESEARCHED, we won’t publish it.

-In short, you must understand the topic well before writing and publishing a blog post.
+In short, you must understand the topic well and bring valuable details before writing and publishing a blog post.

 So, how do you get the best resources to use in a post?